 Take time to understand the point of view.
 Many people's brains are so fused with their cars that to them, congestion really is the same thing as urban mobility or urban liberty.
 To them, the TTI is right.

 But then, avoid the trap of casting these excluded people as an underclass.
-Too many activists fall into that Marxist reading, and arms on behalf of "ordinary people."
+Too many activists fall into that Marxist reading, and issue a call to arms on behalf of "ordinary people."
 They get through to people who already agree with them, but to the dominant business culture they look like an easily-dismissed-or-manipulated rabble.
-Instead, read Edward Glaeser or Bruce Katz and understand that people who are investing in low-car "congested" cities are the leaders of the new economy.
+Instead, read Edward Glaeser or Bruce Katz and understand that people who are investing in low-car "congested" cities are the leaders of the new information economy.

-So a good retort to road-lobby claims that life is really better in Houston than in Vancouver is to check the cost of comparable housing.
-If congestion in Vancouver were as horrible as TTI thinks, people wouldn't pay a fortune to live there.
-This is the free-market argument, and it is the only one that will break through to the business-mind and start conveying that maybe there's something to all this transit-oriented investment.
+A good retort to road-lobby claims that life is really better in Houston than in Vancouver is to check the cost of comparable housing.
+If it were has hard to get around in Vancouver as TTI suggests, people wouldn't pay a fortune to live there.
+Transit-rich cities are expensive, in part, because many people there can get around without being stuck in congestion.
+High costs of living, in turn, are the market telling us to create more places just like that.
+This is the free-market argument.
+It is the only one that will break through to the business mind and start conveying that maybe there's something to all this transit-oriented investment.

-The TTI will last at least as long as the Tobacco Institute, and it will sound just as scientific in praise of its product-centered world view.
+The TTI will last at least as long as the Tobacco Institute, and it will sound just as scientific in praise of its product-centered world view — in this case, a world in which only motorists count.
 So you have to question the world view.
 If an argument is based on a false remise, don't engage the argument, because in doing so you're accepting the premise.
 Attack the premise.